Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/04-communicating-data.md

 overhead, as it is quite small.
 But if we communicate large amounts data or too often, those small overheads can rapidly add up into a noticeable performance hit.

+> ## Common mistakes
+>
+> A common mistake for new MPI users is to write code using point-to-point communication which emulates what the
+> collective communication functions are designed to do.
+This is an inefficient way to share data.
+The collective
+> routines in MPI have multiple tricks and optimizations up their sleeves, resulting in communication overheads much
+> lower than the equivalent point-to-point approach.
+One other advantage is that collective communication often requires
+> less code to achieve the same thing, which is always a win.
+It is there almost always better to use collective
+> operations where you can.
+>
+{: .callout}

 To get an idea of how communication typically happens, imagine we have two ranks: rank A and rank B. If rank A wants to send data to rank B (e.g., point-to-point), it must first call the appropriate MPI send function which puts that data into an internal *buffer*; sometimes known as the send buffer or envelope.
 Once the data is in the buffer, MPI figures